 \subsection{Extremely Exotic Extensions}

 \end{doublespace}

 \begin{doublespace} The below payoff expressions are more realistic and reflect the full cost borne by the desk to fulfill the obligations on a term loan.
-The American style exercise option is only partly applicable, since the proper way to look at them is by considering a series of cash flows being exchanged between the two parties for the duration of the loan, though any mid-term terminal clauses can be modeled as American options being exercised. \end{doublespace} \begin{enumerate} \begin{doublespace} \item A constant or proportional payoff is levied every-time the barrier is passed in a downward direction.
+The American style exercise option is only partly applicable, since the proper way to look at them is by considering a series of cash flows being exchanged between the two parties for the duration of the loan, though any mid-term terminal clauses can be modelled as American options being exercised. \end{doublespace} \begin{enumerate} \begin{doublespace} \item A constant or proportional payoff is levied every-time the barrier is passed in a downward direction giving the valuations, $\upsilon^{constant\;counter}$ or $\upsilon^{proportional\;counter}$ respectively.
 The indicator function can be used to count the number of instances when this occurs, i.e. $\sum_{t=0}^{T}\boldsymbol{I}\left(A_{it}<H_{i}\right)$.
 When the availability moves back above the barrier, a reverse cash flow can be accumulated.
-An approach from (Erdos and Hunt 1953) derives results regarding the change of signs of sums of random variables.
+An approach from Erdos \& Hunt (1953) derives results regarding the change of signs of sums of random variables.
 This can be used to estimate the number of times the availability falls below the term loan quantity and hence the number of times a penalty, $K_{i}$ or $K_{i}\left(T-t\right)$, is incurred. \end{doublespace}

-\begin{doublespace} Alternately, we can proceed as follows.
-Let the following variables, $\left\{ \text{Up}_{it},\text{Down}_{it}\right\} $ represented by the corresponding functions below, denote the criteria that captures whether availability is more than the quantity on the term loan for security $i$ or vice versa and the cashflows to be made accordingly.
+\begin{doublespace} Alternately, we can proceed as follows to arrive at the following result (Proposition \ref{The-indicator-valuation-expression}).
+Let the following variables, $\left\{ \text{Up}_{it},\text{Down}_{it}\right\} $ represented by the corresponding functions below (Eq: \ref{eq:9}; \ref{eq:10}), denote the criteria that captures whether availability is more than the quantity on the term loan for security $i$ or vice versa and the cash-flows to be made accordingly.
 When availability is more than the quantity, we are in the $\text{Up}_{it}$ state.
 This means, that the barrier breach that can happen next when we are in the $\text{Up}_{it}$ state is in the reverse direction, or it will be in the downward direction.

 \end{doublespace} \begin{prop} \begin{doublespace} The valuation expressions that capture a constant or proportional payoff every-time the barrier is passed are given by,